Franchises: Providing Employment Resources Without Being a Joint-Employer

 Offering optional hiring guidelines without becoming a joint employer

-• Clearly define the relationship between them and their franchisees regarding employment policies.
+• Clearly define the relationship between them and their franchisees regarding employment policies (with the help of a franchise attorney and legal counsel).

 • Provide best practice insights, but avoid mandating rules related to job descriptions, steps in hiring process, etc.

-• Be able to offer the optional benefit of an applicant tracking system that incorporates brand standards, while preserving independent ownership, management, and configuration by the franchisees.
+• Offer the optional benefit of an applicant tracking system like that makes hiring easier for franchisees while preserving independent ownership, management, and configuration by the franchisees.

 • Educate themselves on avoiding discriminatory hiring/firing and comply with all employment laws and regulations.

-• Establish and manage their own accounts with recruiting and applicant tracking software providers directly, but they should leverage resources/providers that ensure a consistent brand experience and provide best practices when possible.
+• Establish and manage their own accounts with CareerPlug, but leverage resources that ensure a consistent brand experience and provide best practices when possible.

-• Adhere to to recruiting and hiring practices that they believe will best benefit their business
+• Adhere to recruiting and hiring practices that they believe will best benefit their business and focus on creating a great candidate experience

-While the franchise industry is uncertain about how co-employment regulation will evolve, savvy franchisors are seeking to provide proven hiring processes that franchisees can choose to adopt.
-We know that most franchisees did not get their start in recruitment, and a little help from the franchisor can go a long way in ensuring that stores are hiring effectively.
-It’s easy to see how consistent effective hires can empower a franchisee to grow and produce more revenue, and, as more franchisors offer optional hiring insights and tools to their franchisees, they can expect to garner the profits associated with efficient, effective franchisee hiring practices.
-It’s a win-win.
+Savvy franchisors should seek to provide proven hiring processes that franchisees can choose to adopt.
+We know that most franchisees did not get their start in recruitment, and a little help from the franchisor can go a long way in ensuring that franchisees are equipped to hire effectively.

-Please note: The information in this blog post is intended to provide useful information on the topic covered, but none of the information herein should be construed as legal advice or a legal opinion.
+Please note: The information in this blog post is intended to provide useful information on the topic covered, but none of the information should be construed as legal advice or a legal opinion.
+Due to the evolving nature of this topic and potential differences in regional regulations, it is crucial for franchisors and franchisees to seek legal advice specific to their jurisdiction to fully understand their rights, obligations, and any potential joint employer considerations.

 Recent Posts